tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/API 文档/机器组管理/获取机器状态_intl_en.md

 ## Feature Description

-This API is used to get the server status in a specified server group.
+This API is used to get the server status in a specified machine group.

 ## Request
 #### Sample request